This post was inspired by a post made by John Ericson over on his Horn Matters site.

-Tuning the French horn (and intonation in general) is not the easiest concept to understand for some students, especially considering the variety of models of French horns, many with different slide arrangements.
+Tuning the French horn (and intonation in general) is not the easiest concept to understand for some students.
+This is especially true considering the variety of models of French horns, with different tuning slide arrangements.
 Even if you know that you’re flat or sharp, knowing the exact slide to adjust can feel like a coin toss!

 This page should hopefully not only give you an idea of how to tune the double horn, but also give an overview of what the different slide arrangements for different models of French horns.

 - Tuning horns with a main and F slides

 - Tuning horns with independent Bb tuning

 - Tuning slide reference pages

 Most double horns feature at least the following slides: the main tuning slide, an F tuning slide, and six slides for the valves (3 each for the F and Bb side).
 You can find the exact slide arrangements (and which slide does what) at the bottom of this page.

 - Pick the notes you are using to tune carefully.
 You want to pick harmonics that are relatively in tune and are in a middle register.
 If the notes are low, they are easy to bend with the lips; too high and they can tend to be sharp if the embouchure is overly tense.
 In general, 6th and 8th partials are probably the best to use unless specific extremes need to be tuned.

 - The right hand has more control over the pitch of the horn than any slide.
 Make sure that your hand position is both correct and consistent.
 If it’s not correct, the pitch will vary widely from low to high registers; if it’s not consistent, taking the time to tune will be undone whenever the right hand is placed in a slightly different position.